Lassoed Boosting and Linear Prediction in the Equities Market: Additional examples of two-stage procedure

 \subsection{Lassoed forward stagewise regression}

-The forward stagewise regression algorithm in \cite{hastie2009elements} is also a popular method to build coefficients and the regression function with small steps.
-In the $k$th step, it identifies the predictor $\boldsymbol{\mathrm{x}}_{j_k}$ most correlated with the current residual $\boldsymbol{\mathrm{r}}_k$ and makes the following update
+The forward stagewise regression algorithm in \cite{hastie2009elements} is a popular method for building coefficients and the regression function in small steps.
+In the $k$th step, it identifies the predictor $\boldsymbol{\mathrm{x}}_{j_k}$ that best correlates with the current residual $\boldsymbol{\mathrm{r}}_k$ and makes the following update:

 This algorithm can also be implemented on lasso-generated active sets.
 We call it lassoed forward stagewise regression.